Save articles from any tab, strip the clutter, and deliver a clean ebook straight to your Kindle or Kobo.

 Turn web articles into an ebook you can keep.
 A weekly reader of longform essays.
 A daily digest from your favorite sources.
 A travel guide assembled from blogs.
 Name it, order it, give it a cover.
 Press bind.

-Each publication is a personal ebook — EPUB for Kobo, KFX for Kindle — yours to keep.
+Each publication is a personal ebook — EPUB, KEPUB, or MOBI — yours to keep.

 Send articles to your Kindle, Kobo, Boox, or any e-reader.
 Passages delivers your ebook in the right format — automatically.
 One button, and it’s on your device.